-CBCA is thrilled to announce ten honorees for its 2019 Business for the Arts Awards, the only statewide event honoring companies and individuals for their outstanding partnerships and engagement with the arts.
+CBCA announces 12 honorees for its 2020 Business for the Arts Awards, the only statewide event honoring companies and individuals for their outstanding partnerships and engagement with the arts.
 CBCA will also be celebrating its 35th anniversary in 2020.

-All honorees will be celebrated at the Business for the Arts Awards Luncheon, presented by EY and PNC Bank, on Tuesday, March 12, 2019 in the Seawell Grand Ballroom at the Denver Performing Arts Complex.
+All of the honorees will be celebrated at the Business for the Arts Awards Luncheon, presented by EY and PNC Bank, on Tuesday, March 10, 2020 in the Seawell Grand Ballroom at the Denver Performing Arts Complex.
 Over 700 corporate, cultural and civic leaders will attend this inspiring, arts-infused event.

 EY Next Wave Leadership Award

 The EY Next Wave Leadership Award honors rising professionals who are leading the future of our cultural community.